-- 2.1 To review the contents of the draft Derby Plan as set out in Appendix 2 and approve the adoption of the three Big Ambitions and Spotlights set out in refreshed Derby Plan as the Council's priorities. - 2.2 To consider any comments or amendments advised from Council Cabinet on 11 September. - 2.3 To consider any comments that will have been addended to this report from the Corporate Scrutiny and Climate Change Board on 16 September. - 2.4 To delegate authority to the Chief Executive to make any final amendments to the Derby Plan in consultation with the Leader of the Council as Chair of Derby City and Neighbourhood Partnerships.
+- 2.1 To review the contents of the draft Derby Plan as set out in Appendix 2 and approve the adoption of the three Big Ambitions and Spotlights set out in refreshed Derby Plan as the Council's priorities. - 2.2 To refer the Derby Plan, subject to advised amendments, to full Council on 18 September. - 2.3 To refer the Derby Plan to Corporate Scrutiny and Climate Change Commission on 16 September and report comments as an addendum to the Council report as required. - 2.4 To recommend that Council delegate authority to the Chief Executive to make any final amendments to the Derby Plan in consultation with the Leader of the Council as Chair of Derby City and Neighbourhood Partnerships.